 "Say yes, and you’ll figure it out afterwards." - Tina Fey

 Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 I'm a fool for water bottles, and the truth is the last thing I need is another one.
 Nevertheless, I continue to buy them, because they are so much fun to try.

 I make it a goal to drink a lot of water.
 I carry a water bottle everywhere I go and try to drink as much as I can throughout the day.
 It's nature's best medicine.

 After a while, water can get a little boring, so sometimes you need a cool new vessel to keep things interesting.
 Here are the ones I have my eye on right now:

 1. Life Factory

 Why I want it: These glass bottles with silicone sleeves are some of the best water bottles out there.
 Glass is easy to clean and doesn't change the taste of your water.
-Confession: I already have two Life Factory water bottles.
-I have a 9-ounce one in green and a 16-ounce one in a pretty turquoise.
-I have my eye on this 12-ounce one in coral to round out my collection.
+Confession: I already have a Life Factory water bottles.
+I have my eye on this 22-ounce one in coral to round out my collection.

 2. Kleen Kanteen Reflect